Everything You Need To Know About Naxos Island, Greece

 Visit Naxos Chora

-Naxos’ main settlement, where you arrive if you’re traveling by ferry, is known by the name of Chora.
+If you travel by ferry, you arrive in Naxos’ main settlement, Chora.
 The town is in a high position overlooking the sea and the stunning Portara, one of Naxos’ most remarkable ruins.

 This old town is overlooked by an imposing Venetian castle, which can be accessed through the main gate in the northern area of the old city.